pglombardo/PasswordPusher/README.md

 If the 'bundle install' fails with 'checking for sqlite3.h... no', you have to install the sqlite3 packages for your operating system.
 For Ubuntu, the command is:

     sudo apt-get install sqlite3 ruby-sqlite3 libsqlite3-ruby libsqlite3-dev

+## Other Information

+### If you want to switch to 'production' environment...

+Remember to precompile your assets before starting the server with:

+    export RAILS_ENV=production
+    bundle exec rake assets:precompile

+If you don't do this in 'production' environment, you will get an error similar to:

+    We're sorry, but something went wrong.

+and in your logs:

+    ActionView::Template::Error (application.css isn't precompiled):